 This means taking the time to wait for the right moment to capture your shot, whether that’s waiting for the perfect expression or waiting for the perfect light.

-By doing this, you can ensure that you end up with the most polished and high-quality images possible.
+By doing this, you can ensure you end up with the most polished and high-quality images possible.

 Final Remarks